MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     ```

-### Download sample code projects
+### Download sample code project

-Use the following steps to download the sample projects and open them in Visual Studio Code:
+Use the following steps to download the sample project and open it in Visual Studio Code:

 1. Open a browser window in your lab environment.

-1. To download a zip file containing the sample app projects, open the following URL in your browser: [GitHub Copilot lab - develop code features](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/GHCopilotEx7LabApps.zip)
+1. To download a zip file containing the sample app project, open the following URL in your browser: [GitHub Copilot lab - develop code features](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/GHCopilotEx7LabApps.zip)

     The zip file is named **GHCopilotEx7LabApps.zip**.